ObolNetwork/charon-distributed-validator-node/README.md

    - So just copy `.env.sample` to `.env` and the update any of the variables to your custom value.
    - Note that **only** variables defined in `docker-compose.yml` can be overridden this way.

-6. How do configure `charon` with additional flags not provided in `docker-compose.yml`?

-   - As mentioned above, users can override config in `docker-compose.yml` via env vars in `.env`.
-But charon has a lot more config flags available than those few specified in `docker-compose.yml`.
-   - To customise and configure any additional config flags in charon, create a new `.env.charon.custom` file.
-   - Populate any [config flags supported by charon](https://github.com/ObolNetwork/charon/blob/main/docs/configuration.md#configuration-options) as env var using upper case prefixed with `CHARON`, ie. `CHARON_LOG_FORMAT=logfmt`
-   - Enable additional custom config by uncommenting `#CHARON_CUSTOM_ENV_FILE=.env.charon.custom` in `.env`.

-7. Why does Teku throw a keystore file error?
+6. Why does Teku throw a keystore file error?

    - Teku sometimes logs an error which looks like:
      `Keystore file /opt/charon/validator_keys/keystore-0.json.lock already in use.`
    - This can be solved by deleting the file(s) ending with `.lock` in the folder `.charon/validator_keys`.
    - It is caused by an unsafe shut down of Teku (usually by double pressing Ctrl+C to shutdown containers faster).

-8. How to fix the grafana dashboard?
+7. How to fix the grafana dashboard?

    - Sometimes, grafana dashboard doesn't load any data first time around
    - You can solve this by following the steps below: